MrYsLab/python_banyan/docs/examples_intro.md

 ### When A Message Is Available
 If a message is available, it is assigned to the *data* variable on line 203.

-Line 204 checks to see if the numpy flag was set, and if it is, lines 205 through 216 are executed to handle the numpy data.
+Line 204 checks to see if the numpy flag was set, and if it were, lines 205 through 216 are executed to handle the numpy data.
 This code exists because a breaking change was added to the *messagepack_numpy* package by its author.
 This code is required to handle the latest and earlier versions of